-ESSENTIAL INFORMATION FOR CIGNA ROUND THE BAYS 2017 PARTICIPANTS
+ESSENTIAL INFORMATION FOR BRENDAN FOOT SUPERSITE ROUND THE BAYS 2019 PARTICIPANTS

-Congratulations on entering Cigna Round the Bays 2017.
+Congratulations on entering Round the Bays 2019.
 This year’s event is shaping up to be the biggest ever, so in the interests of your enjoyment and safety, please make sure that you read this essential information prior to the day.

-The event is on Sunday 19 February 2017.
+The event is on Sunday 17 February 2019.
 It starts on Jervois Quay, opposite Frank Kitts Park.
-Cigna Achilles Half Marathon participants will lead the field at 7.45am, followed by the Bluebridge 10km at 8.30am, and the 6.5km Fun Run/Walk & Mitre 10 MEGA Buggy Walk at 9.15am.
+Half Marathon participants will lead the field at 7.45am, followed by the Bluebridge 10km at 8.30am, and the Fiji Airways 6.5km Fun Run/Walk, More FM Buggy Walk and 6.5km Active Families at 9.15am.
 Your assembly area, whether you are a runner or walker, will be clearly marked, and there will be marshals on hand to help you.
 All events end at Kilbirnie Park.

 BEFORE THE EVENT